frobware/haproxy-hacks/keda/README.md

 ## Install KEDA

-Install KEDA operator (v2.7.1); I used the OperatorHub from within the console.
-Don't forget to create a `KedaController` (the operator hints at this once installed).
+Install KEDA operator (v2.7.1); I used the OperatorHub from the console.
+And don't forget to create a `KedaController` (the operator hints at this once installed).

-Verify that KEDA is installed:
+Verify that KEDA is completely installed:

 ```console
 $ oc get pods -n keda